idvorkin/idvorkin.github.io/_td/design.md

 Software has evolved from unstructured, to structured, to object-oriented to functional paradigms.
 Each paradigm, adds constraints, improving productivity.
 Paradigms are programming models, more then language constraints as each paradigm can be implemented in assembly code (which is what compilers do)

 Structured program provide functional decomposition and constrained flow control, e.g. decomposable functions with constrained flow control (if/for/foreach) are the lowest level of our software systems.
-A key value of functions is 1) Letting the programmer understand the program a high level without knowing all the details a 2) allowing a small unit which can be tested independently.
+A key value of functions is 1) Letting the programmer understand the program at a high level without knowing all the details and 2) allowing a small unit which can be tested independently.

 Object oriented provides encapsulation (bundling data with functions - e.g. classes and objects), and polymorphism (interfaces which can be instantiated with various types).

 Polymorphism gives programmers the most power, decoupling the source code dependency from the flow of control dependency.
 E.g. main only depends on the plugin interfaces, where modules must implement those interfaces (often with a simple adapter or facade).
 This is such a powerful difference from structured programming that it’s called the dependency inversion principle (DIP).
 This power enables the programmer to understand much more complex programs at a high level without knowing all the details.
-These low level details can be developed and deployed individually.
+These low level details can be developed and deployed independently.

 Functional programming provides functions with no side effects, functional composition and currying.
 These tools reduce error, remove concurrency errors, and transform problems to be embarrassingly parallel.
 Some mutation is always required, but it should be isolated as much as possible.
 However, less mutation is required then you think.
 In [event sourcing](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) use store transaction records instead of updates and compute current state from the sum of previous updates we can remove mutation even from storage (e.g. CRUD becomes CR).
 If this sounds crazy you already use it daily when using source control, and is becoming very popular in react-redux applications and time travel debugging.